Story by: Norton Healthcare on September 3, 2021

 Moderate exercise three to five times a week, totaling about 150 minutes, can help.
 Running and biking aren’t for everyone, but yoga is something you can do at home with videos as a guide.

 Breakthrough migraine attacks are more likely with fasting.
 Certain religious traditions involve fasting, and during these times the faithful are more likely to develop headaches.
-Additionally, for some work or school may limit the times that they can eat resulting in long periods of fasting, which may also trigger migraine attacks.
+Additionally, work or school may limit the times some can and result in long periods of fasting, which may also trigger migraine attacks.

 Those with a gluten sensitivity are more likely to have migraine.
 Migraine is more prevalent in individuals who had celiac disease.
 A gluten-free diet may be appropriate for patients who have migraine and gastrointestinal symptoms such as bloating and diarrhea.

 MSG is a common trigger.
 MSG occurs naturally in many foods such as tomatoes and cheeses.
-It’s also used as an additive to fast food, snacks, seasoning blends, frozen foods, processed meats and more to add an umami, or savory flavor.
+It’s also among the food additives in processed food, snacks, salty foods, seasoning blends, frozen foods, processed meats and more to add an umami, or savory flavor.

-Red wine probably is cited the most often, and vodka probably the least.
+Red wine probably is cited the most often, and vodka probably the least mentioned alcoholic beverage as a headache trigger.
 Those with migraine may also be more susceptible to hangovers.
 Dehydration from alcohol may trigger a migraine attack.

 Also, preservatives like nitrates can have vasodilatory effects — flushing or warmth as blood vessels near the surface of the skin widen.